okcupidlabz/node-geom2d/README.md

 go_big    = new affine.scaling   2,   4
 go_small  = new affine.scaling   0.5, 0.25

-# 4 compositions that should net nothing
-# --------------------------------------
+# rightComposing a transform A with another, A'
+# desctructively replaces A with A'(A)
-do_nothing = rot_left.copy()
+t = rot_left.copy()
-do_nothing.rightComposeWith rot_right
+t.rightComposeWith rot_right
-do_nothing.rightComposeWith go_big
+t.rightComposeWith go_big
-do_nothing.rightComposeWith go_small
+t.rightComposeWith go_small

 square = polygon.factory.unitSquare()
-square.transform do_nothing
+square.transform t

+# square should be the same, as the 4 affines
+# cancel each other out.
 console.log square
 ```